 However, firm structures are continuing to evolve.
 Emerging models include partnerships where the new partner does not have to purchase equity in the firm, corporatised models which allow external shareholders and models which allow for differing levels of equity for partners and staff.

-If you are already in practice, the resources below will guide you as you establish your own practice.
-Be clear about what you want your firm to achieve and be aware of how an operating structure is impacted by regulations.
+If you are already working in public practice, the resources below will guide you as you establish your own practice.
+Be clear about what you want your firm to achieve and be aware of how an operating structure is affected by regulations.

 Australian state and federal governments provide access to complimentary business plan templates, including those available at business.gov.au and business.vic.gov.au.

 Australian Government resources and support